Multi-Party Protocols, Information Complexity and Privacy: Tight lower bounds for the parity function

-\end{proof} Observe that using Theorem~\ref{bound partial pri} one can also give a lower bound on the randomness needed by protocols that are allowed to leak a given limited amount of information about the inputs of the players.
+We note that all private protocols considered in the literature are oblivious protocols.
+Observe also that using Theorem~\ref{bound partial pri} one can also give a lower bound on the randomness needed by protocols that are allowed to leak a given limited amount of information about the inputs of the players.